Villux-NV/tarea/README.md

-tarea playground..
+currently tarea playground but soon tarea.

-we will see where it goes.. def a lot of features to build yet.
+basic app to get back into working on my portfolio and also to try to keep up with all the new tech..

-let me know what you think
+let me know what you think or recommend <3